drbean/edit/steve/story.md

 	Next, we got a iPhone 6 for Daniel, to go with the iPad that Daniel’s uncle had given him as a graduation present.
 	Daniel was thrilled.

+## Example essay--Chinese New Year

+Here is a report one of the authors wrote about visiting family at the Chinese New Year:

+	Throughout Taiwan, China and far-flung parts of the world, people look forward to the coming of the Lunar New Year.
+I’m no different.
+Many people may be surprised to learn that, but for over twenty years, many of my plans revolve around the lunar calendar because I live in Taiwan.
+Consequently, holidays such as Tomb Sweeping Festival, Dragon Boat Festival and Mid-Autumn Festival are all meaningful times to me.

+	While these are all special festivals, none matches the Lunar New Year Festival because that is a time where distant family members return home to where elderly family members reside.
+The same follows for me.
+On January 23, my student grades having already been submitted two days prior and I having busily helped to clean the house, I arose by 5am to double-check that I had packed gifts for my mom and those who help her throughout the year.
+We left home by 5:45 to beat any early morning traffic that might be encountered as many others were flying off to vacations sites such as Tokyo, Singapore, Fujian and Kota Kinabalu.

+	Having arrived and my wife getting us to the correct counter, after other airport representatives directing us to the wrong check-in island, we were met by a smart and helpful All Nippon Airlines representative.

+	[ To be continued ]

+	Words:214

 ## Vacation report activity